 In connection with the Company's 2008 purchase of the portion of the Bloomfield campus that a Company subsidiary had leased from the Naval Air Systems Command ("NAVAIR"), the Company assumed responsibility for environmental remediation at the facility as may be required under the Transfer Act and continues the effort to define the scope of the remediation that will be required by the Connecticut Department of Energy & Environmental Protection.
 The assumed environmental liability of \$10.3 million, all of which has been accrued, was determined by taking the undiscounted estimated remediation liability of \$20.8 million and discounting it at a rate of 8%.
 This remediation process will take many years to complete.
 The total amount paid to date in connection with these environmental remediation activities is \$11.6 million.
-At July 1, 2016, the Company has \$3.4 million accrued for this environmental matter.
-A portion (\$1.2 million) of the accrual related to this property is included in other accruals and payables, and the balance (\$2.2 million) is included in other long-term liabilities.
-Although it is reasonably possible that additional costs will be paid in connection with the resolution of this matter, the Company is unable to estimate the amount of such additional costs, if any, at this time.
+At September 30, 2016, the Company has \$3.4 million accrued for this environmental matter.
+A portion (\$0.8 million) of the accrual related to this property is included in other accruals and payables, and the balance (\$2.6 million) is included in other long-term liabilities.
+At September 30, 2016, the recorded liability continued to reflect our expectations based upon the facts and circumstances existing at that time.
+However, our estimates could change in the future based upon the outcome of the remediation activities currently underway and, therefore, there continues to be a reasonable possibility that the Company could incur additional costs in the future if we were to discover environmental damage currently unknown to the Company, or if the planned remediation actions are not effective.